arejay1998/ENCFLDA/README.md

-# NCPLDA
+# ENCFLDA
-Prediction of LncRNA-Disease Associations Based on Network Consistency Projection
+lncRNA-Disease Association Prediction Based On Matrix Decomposition Of Elastic Network and Collaborative Filtering

-by Guanghui Li, Jiawei Luo, Cheng Liang, Qiu Xiao, Pingjian Ding, and Yuejin Zhang
+by Wang Bo,RunJie Liu